I knew John Thawley longer than I have known my youngest brother; we were friends for 54 years.

 It was an exciting time for both of us.
 Even though we were miles apart the technology bonded us again just like the old band days.

 I was studying to become Microsoft Certified.
-When I passed my first Microsoft exam John was just as thrilled about it as I was.
+When I passed my first exam it seemed that John was just as thrilled about me passing, as I was.

 The card said, Congratulations Brother, and was signed John.
 I was stunned and completely caught off guard.
 Of course he got himself one too.
 That was John Thawley, if one was good, two was better.
 He could give one to a friend and then have a friend to enjoy it with.